lean-mind/sustainable-coding-training-course/README.md

 # Welcome to the Sustainable Coding Training Course

-All the Katas that need to be done from scratch can be done using the following templates located on our public GitHub:
+All the Katas that need to be implemented from scratch can be done using the following templates located on our public GitHub:

 [Coding dojo templates](https://github.com/lean-mind/coding-dojo-templates)